codekidX/storage-chooser/README.md

 ### Support Storage Chooser

-This is a community based project so help fixing bugs by adding your fixes to it by clicking [Create pull request](https://github.com/codekidX/storage-chooser/pull/new/master)
+This is a community based project so help fixing bugs by adding your fixes to it by [Create pull request](https://github.com/codekidX/storage-chooser/pull/new/master)